 - Category: Side Dish

 - Method: Stove Top

 - Cuisine: American

-Keywords: mantitlement, rice pilaf recipe, thanksgiving sides, holiday side dishes, rice recipe
+Keywords: mantitlement, rice pilaf recipe, thanksgiving sides, christmas recipes, holiday side dishes, rice recipe